 4.1.
-Configuring Authentication with ADLS
+Configuring Access to ADLS

 In order to access data in your data lake store, you must configure authentication with ADLS via Azure Active Directory (Azure AD).
-Azure uses Azure AD as a multi-tenant cloud-
+Azure uses Azure AD as a multi-tenant cloud-based directory and identity management service.
+For more information, refer to What is Active Directory.